 The curriculum at Riverbend Preschool is child-directed, while being sensitive to, and supporting the development of all children individually and in a group.
 Recognizing that children are experiential learners, the environment is organized into separate learning centers that allow children to learn by doing through experimentation, exploration, and discovery while building self-control, confidence and a positive self-image.
-Materials supplied in each learning center have a direct correlation to a particular theme, lesson plan or concept.
+Materials supplied in each learning center have a direct correlation to a particular project, theme, lesson plan or concept.
 Continuous introduction and rotation of new materials stimulate interest and provide challenges for each child based on their abilities, development and learning styles.

 Learning centers are designed according to the following areas: